-For Distance Education: The institution demonstrates regular and substantive interaction between students and the instructor.
+For Distance Education: The institution demonstrates regular and substantive interaction between students and the instructor in at least two of the methods outlined in the Commission Policy on Distance Education and Correspondence Education .
+The institution ensures, through the methods outlined in the Commission Policy on Distance Education and Correspondence Education , regular interaction between a student and an instructor or instructors prior to the student's completion of a course or competency.
 The institution demonstrates comparable learning support services and student support services for distance education students.
-(Standards II.B.1, II.C.1) The institution verifies that the student who registers in a distance education program is the same person who participates every time and completes the course or program and receives the academic credit.
-For Correspondence Education: The institution demonstrates comparable learning support services and student support services for correspondence education students.
+(Standards II.B.1, II.C.1)

+The institution verifies that the student who registers in a distance education program is the same person who participates every time and completes the course or program and receives the academic credit.
+For Co orrespondence Education: The institution demonstrates comparable learning support services and student support services for correspondence education students.
 (Standards II.B.1, II.C.1) The institution verifies that the student who registers in a correspondence education program is the same person who participates every time and completes the course or program and receives the academic credit.

-Overall: The technology infrastructure is sufficient to maintain and sustain the distance education and correspondence education offerings.
+Overa II: The technology infrastructure is sufficient to maintain and sustain the distance education and correspondence education offerings.
 (Standard III.C.1) The institution demonstrates compliance with the Commission Policy on Distance Education and Correspondence Education .